soupofstars/bookworm/README.md

 # Bookworm

 Bookworm is a **Readarr-inspired book companion** that helps you discover, track, and manage books you want to read.
-It’s powered by **Open Library** for discovery/search and **Hardcover** for personal “Want to Read” list integration, with **Calibre** library syncing.
+It’s powered by **Open Library** for discovery/search and **Hardcover** for personal integration, with have also included **Calibre** for library syncing.

-> Bookworm is **not a downloader and does not directly intergrate with a downloader**.
+> Bookworm is **not a downloader and does not directly intergrate with a torent client or indexer**.
-> If you want automated downloads, use Calibre’s own web/automation plugins alongside Bookworm.
+> If you want automated downloads, use Calibre’s web automation.

+> You must have a hardcover api key and calibre to have this app working.
+We are currently exploring other platforms to make this more optional rather than mandatory.

 ---